mrocklin/thesis/linear-regression.md

 ### Refined Implementations

-Unfortunately the code above incredibly inefficient.
+Unfortunately the code above is very inefficient.
 The average numerical analyst will note that this code first computes explicit inverses and then performs a matrix multiply rather than performing matrix solves, an operation for which substantially cheaper and numerically robust methods exist.
 A slight change yields the following, vastly improved implementations

 -------------- -----------------------------
  Python/NumPy  `beta = solve(X.T*X, X.T*y)`